-To understand the relevant working methods used in the energy sector, I have created this article to explain the 3 different phases of oil and gas drilling.
+To understand the relevant working methods used in the energy sector, this article explains the 3 different phases of oil and gas drilling:

 1. The Oil and Gas Drilling Process